Discover Texas Field Trips FAQs

 Will there be a lot of down time?

-Why do we take a group picture?
+Why should you take a group picture?

 Every participant on the program will get a copy of the group picture as a souvenir.
 The picture is also included with a press release Education in Action sends to your school's principal and school district's Public Information Office.

 Why can’t I/we visit the café or gift shops?